eddime/bakery/docs/STEAMWORKS-DEPLOYMENT.md

 ## Automatic Build Integration

-When `steamworks.enabled = true`, Bakery automatically:
+When `steamworks.enabled = true`, Gemcore automatically:

 ✅ **Creates `steam_appid.txt`** in the app directory (with your App ID)
 ✅ **Copies Steam SDK DLLs** to the correct location